 Another batting technique that Walker has talked about is increasing the launch angle of his swing.
 That is something that former Met Daniel Murphy has successfully incorporated into his swing.
 For him it has resulted in much more power without sacrificing contact rates.
 We can see Walker’s launch angles last season and so far this season in the chart below.

 You can see more of an upward angle this season.
 However, so far it doesn’t seem to be generating the type of power that Murphy has.
 In the first 2 months of last season, Walker had 4 doubles, 0 triples, 13 home runs and a .523 SLG.
 This season, he has 13 doubles, 1 triple, 6 home runs and a .435 SLG.
 The increase in doubles is more inline with Walker’s career production.
 The high number of homers last season might have been more of an outlier.

-This season could be Neil Walker’s last as a NY Met.
+This season could be Neil Walker’s last with the Mets.
 He’ll be a free agent this winter and as discussed in this article, he might not be the Mets Second Baseman of the future.

 If you enjoyed this article then please share it by clicking one of the buttons below.